Dealing with Uncertainty

 So, where is the PODR?
 It's the point where the worries keep flowing but the solutions dry up.
 Or when you move on to worry about things out of your control.
 What if there are dangerous animals out there?
 What if I get lost?
 What if it pours the whole time and everything I bring gets drenched and ruined?
 What if..., what if..., what if...

 Getting the picture yet?
 This is the point where uncertainty has swept you into a whirlwind of what ifs, and you need to pull the plug on that process.
 What's my "bite-psyzed" antidote to this dilemma?
 Develop trust in your capacity to manage and problem solve when obstacles arise.
 You don't need to think through EVERY possible obstacle in advance.
-It's wise to give some limited time to consider an endeavor & prepare for some obvious or likely road bumps.
+It's wise to give some limited time to consider an upcoming event & prepare for some likely road bumps.
 But beyond that, it's also wise to be time-efficient, and put a cap on letting the imagination go catatrophe-crazy.
 That process tends to stir up anxiety which does not serve us well usually, and as mentioned, the return diminishes the longer you keep at it.
 You eventually are only fueling fear over a multitude of things that are unlikely to even occur.
-It can dissuade you from pursuing a venture or make you approach it with unnecessary distress or trepidation.
+It can dissuade you from pursuing a venture or make you approach it with unnecessary distress.
 It can make you highly cynical or even exhaust you, depending on how long you keep at it.

-INSTEAD: After you prep and pack your bag with some useful supplies for whatever life adventure you're embarking on, cinch that bag up with a healthy dose of: "I"m good to go -- I've got this."
+INSTEAD: After you prep and pack your bag with some useful supplies for whatever life adventure you're embarking on, cinch that bag up with a healthy dose of: "I'm good to go -- I've got this."
 Tell yourself: "Whatever else I encounter, I'll figure out along the way."

 Life is replete with uncertainty.
 In fact, uncertainty and change are two things that are inevitable and a constant in life.
 The better you can get with expecting encounters with uncertainty, and trusting in your own ability to deal with it when it arises, the better you will manage the road ahead (and get some good sleep each night!)